nro-bot/aprilhunt/index.md

 If there are any, timestamped errata will appear here.

+24 April 23:35 -- [Some Random Poetry] publix should be switched to Walgreens for disambiguation.
-24 Apr 15:24 -- We are a little overwhelmed so response times will be slow (up to 2 or 3 hours), as we are out on chores today (Saturday).
+24 Apr 15:24 -- We are a little short staffed so response times will be slow (up to 2 or 3 hours, though we are average closer to 30 mins).
 Thanks for puzzling!

 ---